-Inside the Mind of 'Mad Dog' Mattis
+Inside the mind of 'Mad Dog' Mattis

 Mattis, 66, is a storied retired Marine general beloved by his troops whose skeptical views on Iran and appetite for a robust military that is unencumbered by political correctness align closely with those of his new boss.
 But Mattis is also a warrior-intellectual who easily and unpretentiously quotes both the Roman stoic Marcus Aurelius and Eliot Cohen, the Republican military strategist who was a leader of the "never Trump" movement.

 An American four-star general is likely to move around some two dozen times during the course of a long career.
 Typically, the general will move his family and household effects from one posting to the next.
-General Mattis, who is unmarried, instead moved his books -- all 7,000 of them -- many of which, he has since given away to libraries.
+Mattis, who is unmarried, instead moved his books -- all 7,000 of them -- many of which, he has since given away to libraries.

 In 2003 during the Iraq War, Mattis cited Alexander the Great when he explained